-From the grids we extracted models on the blue and red edge of the IS, and using the information about their fundamental mode pulsation periods, we created the period-luminosity-temperature relations, separately for the IS1 Cepheids:
+From the grids, we extracted models on the blue and red edge of the IS, and using the information about their fundamental-mode pulsation periods, we created the period-luminosity-temperature relations, separately for the IS1 Cepheids: